-Festival and Event Grants in Georgina
+Festival and culture grants in Georgina

 The purpose of the program is to provide funds to support events, festivals, or other programs that are aligned with ongoing initiatives being undertaken by the Economic Development and Tourism Division.